Frequently Asked Questions

 What forms of payment do you accept?

-We accept cash, check (U.S. bank), Mastercard, American Express, and Discover.
-VISA is NOT accepted.
-See this link for a full description http://www.regent.edu/admin/busoff/forms_of_payment.cfm
+We accept cash, check (U.S. bank), Mastercard, American Express, VISA, and Discover.

 Are Professional Learning courses eligible for federal aid or military benefits?

 No, they are not eligible for federal aid or military benefits since they are considered non-degree status.

 Genisys is Regent University's Student Information System.
 Genisys consists of a public information area containing course schedules and descriptions, financial aid, admissions, and contact information.
 It also contains a secure area where prospective students can apply online, and current students can register, view accounts and pay bills, check grades and transcripts, and update personal information.
 In addition, Regent alumni can manage contact information, search job postings, and communicate with classmates.

 Your submission or signature on your registration form indicated that you agreed to be registered for the course(s) and that you take full financial responsibility unless a written request to withdraw is received seven days after the start date of the course(s) and the written request is granted by the Dean.
 If you decide to withdraw from any course(s), you must let me know in writing (email is sufficient) at firstname.lastname@example.org